silverstripe-archive/silverstripe-payment/docs/en/Development.md

             live: GatewayClass_Live
             dev: GatewayClass_Dev

-Only when the gateway is declare in the factory yaml can we call PaymentFactory::factory('<GatewayName>') to construct the respective processor object.
+Only when the gateway is declare in the factory yaml can we call PaymentFactory::factory('GatewayName') to construct the respective processor object.

 Please refer to the [architecture document](https://github.com/ryandao/silverstripe-payment/tree/1.0/docs/en/Architecture.md) for better understanding of how the module works.
 The section about [PaymentGateway](https://github.com/ryandao/silverstripe-payment/blob/1.0/docs/en/Architecture.md#paymentgateway) covers pretty much all that is needed to develop a new payment method.